Skip to main content

 Etymology: Local pronghorn antelope

-According to local tradition, a posse was pursuing a party of livestock thieves in northeast Nebraska when they ran low on food and only survived by hunting the local pronghorn.
-Although these animals are not true antelopes, they are known as such throughout North America, especially on the plains.
-Later in 1871, when the State Legislature was drawing the fledging county’s boundaries and considering names, then-State Senator Leander Gerrard recalled the posse’s adventure and suggested Antelope County.
+Then sometime in the years that followed, according to local tradition, a posse pursuing a party of livestock thieves in northeast Nebraska ran low on food and survived by hunting the local pronghorn (although these animals are not true antelopes, they are known as such throughout North America, especially on the plains).
+So in 1871, when the State Legislature was drawing the fledging county’s boundaries and considering names, then-State Senator Leander Gerrard recalled the posse’s adventure and suggested the name Antelope County.

 Oakdale initially became the county’s temporary seat as a result of a delayed messenger.
 John Neligh had been exploring the Elkhorn River Valley when he decided to purchase over 500 acres of land and persuade county officials to select his site as the county’s seat.
 He dispatched a messenger to declare his intentions to Antelope County voters, but the messenger got lost and failed to arrive in time for election day.
 Oakdale triumphed in the election as Antelope Valley’s seat, but the victory was short-lived.
 During the construction of the new courthouse, a fire burned the building to the ground, and afterwards, a new election for county seat was held.
 Neligh, a more centrally located site with an extremely vocal advocate in its founder, was selected by residents as the new county seat.